Durable Power of Attorney

 In a financial planning and Medicaid context, it is best to give a POA that conveys the broadest possible authority.

-Often times the Power of Attorney will give the agent the ability to make gifts of your money—this is a very useful provision, but must be tailored to your individual situation and family structure.
+Often times the power of attorney will give the agent the ability to make gifts of your money—this is a very useful provision, but must be tailored to your individual situation and family structure.
 Without an express gift- making provision, it is very difficult to transfers assets to your beneficiaries to reduce taxes or to protect your assets from nursing home costs, even though this is what you would have wanted.

 Even so, gift giving provisions should not be automatically included in all POAs without first pondering the need and ramifications of such a power.